Sportsbook management for profit; with these business tips, your book will be a success.

 The reality is different.
 You provide a service.
 So, the next time someone tries to break out their moral compass, you kindly remind them of the comparisons between sports betting and stock market investing.

-Now that we know that running a sportsbook is similar to running a trading platform, we can get down to business.
+Now that we know that running a sportsbook is similar to running a trading platform, we can get down to management of the business.
 We define a business as: a person, partnership, or corporation engaged in commerce, manufacturing, or a service; profit-seeking enterprise or concern.